 Obstacles & Delays Hamper Getting From Here To There…

 Among Ontario’s interconnected waterways, recreational boaters will find riding challenges to be aware of or avoid.
-By riding challenges, I mean locations that may look easy to navigate on a Google map or marine chart.
+By riding challenges, I mean locations that may look easy to navigate for PWC adventures on a Google map or marine chart.
 But in reality, they are not.

 Eastern Ontario Riding Challenges

 Rideau Canal / Ottawa River / St Lawrence River

 These three waterways form a triangle in Eastern Ontario.
 This triangle appears to be linked.
 It looks like a good circuit for Sea Doo tours and recreational boating.
 But thanks to several riding challenges, passage is either blocked or delayed…